-Max Bankole Jarrett – Deputy Director
+Max Bankole Jarrett – Director-in-charge

-Max Bankole Jarrett is the Deputy Director of the Africa Progress Panel.
+Max Bankole Jarrett is the Director-in-charge of the Africa Progress Panel.
 He has over twenty-four years of professional experience in the field of political and socio-economic affairs as an international broadcaster, writer and analyst in the media sector; and, as an Executive Office aide, speech writer and team leader in the United Nations system.
 His most recent duties as a UN officer included serving as an Adviser to the Executive Director of the Coalition for Dialogue on Africa (CoDA), a policy-oriented think tank that brings together a range of stakeholders to promote dialogue, and, provides a platform for African voices to be heard.

 Between 1990 and 2001 Max worked with the BBC World Service in London, editing, producing and presenting “Network Africa” and “Focus on Africa”, the BBC’s award winning daily current affairs radio programmes for its African audience.
 During that period, he also wrote country analyses and reports for the Economist Intelligence Unit.